Meet the team

 Vanessa Snyder, MA, LPC

 Vanessa Snyder is a Licensed Professional Counselor and is currently pursuing Board Certification in Behavior Analysis.
 Since 2008, Vanessa has provided in-home, center-based, and school-based support to providers and parents of children diagnosed with Autism Spectrum Disorder.
-In 2015, Vanessa joined the Kansas Center for Autism Research and Training at the University of Kansas Medical Center where she coordinates the OASIS Coach trainings, provides in-person and telehealth parent training, and delivers OASIS training to service providers.
+In 2015, Vanessa joined the Kansas Center for Autism Research and Training at the University of Kansas Medical Center where she coordinates the OASIS Coach trainings, and provides clinical services to families of children with ASD and other related disorders.

 E (Alice) Zhang, Ph.D., BCBA-D